JennyGoe/OStats/README.md

 # OStats
-# repostory for exchanging working code for statisitical analysis Oli
+# repository for exchanging working code for statisitical analysis Oli
+#
+#
+# code for
+# edaphic analysiss (pH)
+# landscape complexity and composition
+# management